Heapy/awesome-kotlin/README.md

 ## <a name="android"></a>Android <sup>[Back ⇈](#android-category)</sup>
 ### <a name="android-libraries"></a>Libraries <sup>[Back ⇈](#android-libraries-subcategory)</sup>
+* [evilthreads669966/EvadeMe](https://github.com/evilthreads669966/EvadeMe) - A heuristics evasion library that prevents your code from being analyzed or tested.
+* [evilthreads669966/BootLaces](https://github.com/evilthreads669966/BootLaces) - Turns your background service persistent.
 * [evilthreads669966/WakeService](https://github.com/evilthreads669966/WakeService) - An IntentService that keeps your processor awake while doing work.
+* [evilthreads669966/Pickpocket](https://github.com/evilthreads669966/Pickpocket) - An asynchronous Android library for content providers and more.
 * [evilthreads669966/EasyShells](https://github.com/evilthreads669966/EasyShells) - A simple shell for executing Linux commands with responses
 * [smtrz/FilesCrypter](https://github.com/smtrz/FilesCrypter) - A lightweight Kotlin library for secure file encryption on Android.
 * [OTPComposable](https://github.com/itmaginationdemos/OTPComposable) - A library dedicated to making OTP (One Time Password) components a breeze to implement